Will mail be delivered the day after New Year’s Day?

-COLUMBUS, Ohio (WCMH) — Americans will not see their mail delivered until the third day of the New Year.
+COLUMBUS, Ohio (WCMH) — The majority of Americans will not see their mail delivered until the third day of the New Year.

 With New Year’s Day falling on Sunday, all post office locations will close on Monday, Jan.
 2, in observance of the federal holiday, the U.S. Postal Service said in a news release.
 Mail carriers will not deliver to residences or businesses on Monday unless a letter or package is deemed “Priority Mail Express” for an additional fee.